River Wye and Lugg NFM's Story

 To help facilitate the delivery of NFM, Herefordshire Council administered the NFM Construction Grant scheme which was designed to provide financial support to landowners to enable them to implement NFM on their land.
 The grant scheme received 73 applications which were reviewed by a grant panel (payments totalled £83,459.02).
 The Woodland Trust provided financial support to tree and hedge planting applications.

 As most of the land within the catchments is privately owned, it was essential to engage with local landowners and encourage them to get involved with the project.
 To do this, Catchment Advisors from WUF and SRT were employed by the project.
 By engaging with individual landowners (over 145), the advisors were able to discuss local flooding issues and land management practices.
 Using the information gathered from these discussions in conjunction with soil test data (advisors conducted free soil test as part of their visits) and SciMap erosion risk mapping, the advisors were able to identify opportunities for implementing NFM.
-The advisors then supported the landowner to apply for grant funding to help implement the recommended NFM measures (e.g. NFM Construction Grant scheme or Mid-Tier Countryside stewardship scheme).
+The advisors then supported the landowner in applying for grant funding to help implement the recommended NFM measures (e.g. NFM Construction Grant scheme or Mid-Tier Countryside stewardship scheme).

 By working in partnership with numerous organisations, community groups and landowners it has been possible to deliver a wide variety of NFM measures over a relatively short period of time.
-This approach has also ensured local knowledge and expertise has guided project delivery.
+This approach has also ensured local knowledge and expertise have guided project delivery.

-Whilst the three year Defra pilot project achieved a lot in a small space of time, there is still a lot more NFM work to do within the catchment areas.
-It takes time to develop trusted relationships with landowners and communities and to achieve positive long term behavioural changes.
+Whilst the three-year Defra pilot project achieved a lot in a small space of time, there is still a lot more NFM work to do within the catchment areas.
+It takes time to develop trusted relationships with landowners and communities and to achieve positive long-term behavioural changes.

 As NFM is a new concept to many, it has been necessary to explain the principles of NFM to communities and to reassure them that it is an effective way of reducing their flood risk.
 We also recognised the importance of educating the younger generations about NFM and developed two educational videos aimed at KS2 and Year 7 pupils.
 These resources are available at: www.wyeuskfoundation.org/natural-flood-management-videos.